 Employee Notice Obligations 101

 If you’re an employee in New Jersey it’s important to know how to cover yourself legally if you get injured on the job.
 If you don’t, you could inadvertently forfeit your right to workers’ compensation.
-Here’s our guide to notice obligations for employees in work-related accidents.
+Here’s our guide to notice obligations for employees in work-related accidents from a New Jersey workers’ compensation attorney from Rossetti & DeVoto, PC.

 - Medical Benefits